Skip to main content

 7. 7

-Pay the license fee ($215) and activate your license.
-Once your sponsoring broker submits the affiliation, the SDREC issues your active South Dakota Salesperson license.
+Pay the SDREC license fee and activate.
+Once your responsible broker submits the affiliation, the SDREC issues your active Broker Associate license.

 South Dakota exam — the numbers that matter